Company Registration in Sri Lanka

 There are many public bureaus, private companies and documentation available to assist entrepreneurs in Sri Lanka.
 There’s also a robust entrepreneur community within the country.
 Here are some of your options:

-The Sri Lankan Central Bank has created a guide for entrepreneurs.
+The Sri Lankan Central Bank has created a guide for entrepreneurs for company registration in sri lanka.
 They walk you step-by-step through the process of setting up a business in the country.
 You can also explore their website for general articles about transacting business within Sri Lanka.

 The Sri Lankan Government Information Centre will guide you through the registration process for each type of company if you get stuck.